-Articulate Storyline 2
+Adobe Articulate Storyline 2

 Note that Storyline 2's Windows exclusivity does not affect its performance on other Apple devices – Storyline 2 content can still be viewed on both iPads and iPhones.

-It also has adjustable illustrated characters as well as photographic characters, and the option to implement both free-form and drag-n-drop questions.
-This gives Storyline 2 users a great deal of depth and customisation in their content creation.
+It also has adjustable illustrated characters and photographic characters and can implement both free-form and drag-n-drop questions.
+This gives Articulate Storyline 2 users a great deal of depth and customization in their content creation.

-- Storyline 2 also has a free mobile app for viewing content on iOS and Android devices, including an offline capability – however, the content itself does not adapt to mobile devices, but is simply scaled down to fit the screen on which it is being viewed.
+Storyline 2 also has a free mobile app for viewing content on iOS and Android devices for mobile learning, including an offline capability.
+However, the content itself does not adapt to mobile devices but is scaled down to fit the screen on which it is being viewed.

 Storyline 2 allows for both HTML5 and Flash publishing and features Tin Can API 1.0-, SCORM-, and AICC-compliant packaging.

 Storyline 2 is Windows-only, as previously mentioned, meaning it can't be used on a Mac.
-It also lacks a few features—namely, there is no scope for video publishing or video narration.
-As mentioned, Storyline 2 does not adapt content for mobile devices but simply scales projects down to fit on smaller screens.
+It also lacks a few features—namely; there is no scope for video publishing or video narration.
+As mentioned, Storyline 2 does not adapt content for mobile devices but scales projects down to fit on smaller screens.
 Storyline 2 can publish to Flash, but this requires a separate app install.

-Another major drawback of Storyline 2 is the fact that it doesn't allow for real-time sharing of work in progress.
+Another major drawback of Storyline 2 is that it doesn't allow for real-time sharing of work in progress.
 Instead, a project must be published before it can be shared with others.
 This makes authoring with multiple people frustrating and time-consuming.